Lobster Fishermen (Marsden Hartley)

 Lobster Fishermen is an early 20th century painting by American artist Marsden Hartley.
-Done in oil on masonite, the work depicts a group of lobster fishermen in Hartley's native state of Maine.
-Considered part of Hartley's 'Maine Series', Lobster Fishermen is in the collection of the Metropolitan Museum of Art.
+Done in oil on masonite, it depicts a group of lobster fishermen in Hartley's native state of Maine.
+Considered part of Hartley's 'Maine Series', it is in the collection of the Metropolitan Museum of Art.

 Description

 Background

-Born in Lewiston, Maine, Marsden Hartley left his home state in the early 20th century to start his career as an artist.
-After some successes and failures, Hartley returned to his native Maine in 1937, and quickly established himself as one of the foremost painters in and of the state.
-Having lived in cities for much of his life, Marsden was comforted by the relative isolation that his residence in Maine provided him; this respect came to be represented in much of Marsden's body of works, many of which depicted Maine's rugged landscapes and people.
+Born in Lewiston, Maine, Hartley left his home state in the early 20th century to start his career as an artist.
+After some successes and failures, he returned to his native Maine in 1937, and quickly established himself as one of the foremost painters in and of the state.
+Having lived in cities for much of his life, he was comforted by the relative isolation that his residence in Maine provided him; this respect came to be represented in much of his work, many of which depict Maine's rugged landscapes and people.

-Marsden's return to Maine coincided with the rise of the Folk Art movement, which valued the production of art concerning folk themes.
-Marsden himself developed a self-consciously "primitive" style of painting and this style is present in his Maine paintings, including Lobster Fishermen.
+Marsden's return to Maine coincided with the rise of the Folk Art movement.
+Marsden developed a self-consciously "primitive" style of painting that is present in his Maine paintings, including Lobster Fishermen.